MatteoMel1985/Python-Project-For-Data-Engineering-IBM/Resolution Case Study.md

 That represents the start of a table in an HTML document; being the first, it refers to the one under the heading `By market capitalization`, which is the one we are required to analyse.

-If we collapse it, we will notice two further objects, respectively named `<thead>`, representing the start tag of the table heading, and `<tbody>`, being the start tag of the table’s body.
+If we collapse it, we will observe two further objects, respectively named `<thead>`, representing the start tag of the table heading, and `<tbody>`, being the start tag of the table’s body.

 By collapsing the latter, we will notice that all the rows are mentioned as `tr` objects in the code.